cloudmesh/pbs/README.rst

 ======================================================================

 Cloudmesh PBS provides an easy mechanism to interface with queuing systems.
-It is based on cloudmesn version 2 that uses seperate pacakes instead of one big cloudmesh package.
-The pacages are named cloudmesh_*, where * is a placeholder for the package names.
+It is based on cloudmesh version 2 that uses separate packages instead of one big cloudmesh package.
+The packages are named cloudmesh_*, where * is a placeholder for the package names.

 The advantage of cloudmesh_pbs is that it can start pbs jobs on remote